apache/mxnet/docs/how_to/env_var.md

 	- The number of CPU threads used for summing big arrays.
 * MXNET_KVSTORE_BIGARRAY_BOUND
   - Values: Int ```(default=1e6)```
-	- The minimum size of a "big array."
+  - The minimum size of a "big array".
 	- When the array size is bigger than this threshold, MXNET_KVSTORE_REDUCTION_NTHREADS threads are used for reduction.
   - This parameter is also used as a load balancer in kvstore.
-It controls when to partition a layer's weights to all the servers.
-If weights size of each layer is less than MXNET_KVSTORE_BIGARRAY_BOUND then, weights are sent to a single randomly picked server otherwise it is partitioned to all the servers.
+It controls when to partition a single weight to all the servers.
+If weights size of each layer is less than MXNET_KVSTORE_BIGARRAY_BOUND then, weight is sent to a single randomly picked server otherwise it is partitioned to all the servers.
 * MXNET_ENABLE_GPU_P2P
   - Values: 0(false) or 1(true) ```(default=1)```
   - If true, MXNet tries to use GPU peer-to-peer communication, if available on your device,